manuhalapeth/Knaq-Signal-Analysis/Exploratory_Analysis_Key_Observations.md

 ## 10. The Vibration Intensity Distribution Is Strikingly Compressed

 During active operation (45,380 bins, 12.61 hours): p50 std = 1.231 m/s², p95 = 1.330 m/s², p99 = 1.377 m/s².
-The **entire range from the median to the 99th percentile is only 0.146 m/s²** — a 11.9% spread.
+The **entire range from the median to the 99th percentile is only 0.146 m/s²**: a 11.9% spread.

 This is unusually tight for 12+ hours of operation across presumably varied surface conditions.
 It tells you several things simultaneously: the system's mechanical damping is doing its job (absorbing variation in surface roughness before it reaches the sensor), the recording covers a homogeneous operational environment (no sudden transitions between radically different surface types), and the operation style is consistent (no sustained periods of high-speed rough-surface operation that would shift the whole distribution upward).

 The consequence for thresholding: **there is no natural gap in the active-bin std distribution that an absolute threshold can exploit**.
 A threshold at 1.0 m/s² catches everything; at 1.35 m/s² catches almost nothing.
-This is why the analysis correctly uses session-relative percentiles (p95, p99) rather than absolute values — the signal structure demands it, and any future model trained on this data should respect that.
+This is why the analysis correctly uses session-relative percentiles (p95, p99) rather than absolute values.
+The signal structure demands it and any future model trained on this data should respect that.

 ---